microsoft/vscode-azurefunctions/README.md

 * [VS Code Debugger for PowerShell](https://marketplace.visualstudio.com/items?itemName=ms-vscode.PowerShell)
 * [.NET CLI](https://docs.microsoft.com/dotnet/core/tools/?tabs=netcore2x)

+> **NOTE**: Debugging PowerShell functions and placing breakpoints works differently than other languages for now.
+Take a look at the [official guide for locally debugging PowerShell functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-debug-powershell-local) for complete steps.

 ## Managing Azure Subscriptions

 If you are not signed in to Azure, you will see a "Sign in to Azure..." link.
 Alternatively, you can select "View->Command Palette" in the VS Code menu, and search for "Azure: Sign In".